lykmast/co-liquid/README.md

 #### Co-recursive calls
 To ensure that they are consistent they must only occur in productive positions (it must be possible to determine each successive piece of the resulting co-datatype value after a finite amount of work).
 This condition is satisfied if every co-recursive call is syntactically *guarded* by a constructor of a co-datatype.
 Co-recursive calls are exempt from termination checks.
-They also must be lazy (which in haskell is not a problem but in LH we have to denote it).
+They also must be lazy (which in Haskell is not a problem but in LH we have to denote it).
 Each function can have both recursive and co-recursive calls.

 e.g. from [IStream.hs](src/IStream.hs)